unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ## Target System ##

-The `unik` DID method uses [**uns.network**](docs.uns.network) as the underlying Verifiable Data Registry.
+The `unik` DID method uses the [**uns.network**](docs.uns.network) blockchain as the underlying Verifiable Data Registry.

 **uns.network** is a distributed network and protocol dedicated to handling IDs rooted in the blockchain, aiming to secure any web and mobile connections, and to protect users' privacy.

-TODO: Present uns.network

-Based on Ark.io

-Info + How to participate [link]
+**uns.network** is based on [ARK.io]().

 ### Tools ###

-When working with **uns.network**, there are two preferred tools: a command line tool, and a graphical interface.
+When working with @uniknames, there are two preferred tools: a command line tool, and a graphical interface.

 #### Command Line Interface (CLI) ####

-**uns.network** provides an interactive [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) to create and manage @unikname as well as their properties and the cryptoaccount that own them.
+**uns.network** provides an interactive [Command Line Interface](https://docs.uns.network/uns-use-the-network/cli.html#download-and-installation) to create and manage @uniknames as well as their properties and the cryptoaccount that own them.
 The rest of this specification will provide examples using the CLI.

 #### My Unikname app ###

-PRESENT APP HERE
+The Unikname Team alternatively provides an [application](my.unikname.app) to manage and use @uniknames.